 4. Less repetitive work

-With RPA, your staff can focus on delivering care rather than entering data.
+With RPA, healthcare staff can focus on delivering care rather than entering data.
 For example, nurses spend a large portion of time monitoring email inboxes or entering information in multiple applications.
-With RPA, the bots can take over repetitive human tasks that then allows them to focus on what their role is.
+With RPA, the bots can take over repetitive human tasks – this allows them to focus on the core of their role and the unique care they can provide as a human caregiver.
 In the case of nurses, they can focus less on data entry or application entry tasks and more on patient care.

 5 Use Cases for Healthcare RPA

 If a healthcare provider chooses to implement RPA, how do they decide which processes to automate?
 There are many manual patient-facing and back-office processes available for automation.
-Here are 5 examples of processes and use cases ready for RPA:
+Here are 5 examples of processes and RPA use cases for healthcare:

 1. Easier patient appointment scheduling